 Particularly with diabetes care and monitoring, telehealth can be a good option for many patients, says Kellie Antinori-Lent, a diabetes clinical nurse specialist at the University of Pittsburgh Medical Center — Shadyside Hospital and immediate past president of the Association of Diabetes Care & Education Specialists.
 “Many blood glucose monitors have the capability to upload to the internet,” she says, which allows your doctor or diabetes care specialist to keep an eye on your sugar levels remotely.

-Other devices such as blood pressure cuffs, digital thermometers and even spirometers (devices that measure air flow for those with asthma, COPD or other lung diseases) “are all relatively inexpensive at the consumer level and can be connected to transmit data electronically,” England says.
+Other devices such as blood pressure cuffs, digital thermometers and even spirometers (devices that measure air flow for those with asthma, chronic obstructive pulmonary disease or other lung diseases) “are all relatively inexpensive at the consumer level and can be connected to transmit data electronically,” England says.
 These peripherals can help your doctor get nearly the same amount and quality of information regarding basic health markers as could be gleaned in an office visit.

 Who Is Telehealth For?